Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 8. It Saves Time

-Many people think of cookery as a hassle, but in practice it can often be a big timesaver.
-There are many meals can be made in around twenty minutes, others that only need a little prep before they can be left to cook in an oven, pan, or slow cooker.
+Many people think of cookery as a hassle, but in practice, it can often be a big timesaver.
+There are many meals that can be made in around 20 minutes, and others that only need a little prep before they can be left to cook in an oven, pan, or slow cooker.
 It's often less effort and quicker than the alternatives.

 9. It's Educational